Cauchie House sgraffito panel

 Enjoy privileged guided tours of the interiors of Art Nouveau buildings not regularly open to the public

-“Christopher obviously has a deep knowledge of the subject and was able to put it into a wider context.
-His two lectures and on-site expositions were clear and informative”
+“Christopher obviously has a deep knowledge of the subject and was able to put it into a wider context."

-- ACE customers on a 2022 tour led by Christopher Bourne
+- ACE customer on a previous tour led by Christopher Bourne

 The Art Nouveau movement started as a protest by young designers against the revivalist styles of the 19th century, and developed into a distinctive style of architecture and applied arts that, briefly, was all the rage in Europe, before being swept away by the First World War.